Swift Semantics

 }

-In the code above, you have to perform an if let to get the login form before you can cast it.
+In the code above, you must perform an if let to get the login form before you can cast it.
 To simplify things, you could add the following extension:

 public extension View {